Honda to close UK car plant in 2022, risking 3,500 jobs

 Honda built just over 160,000 vehicles at its British factory last year, where it makes the Civic model, accounting for just over 10 per cent of Britain’s total output of 1.52 million cars.

-The firm said last month that it will shut its British operations for six days in April to help it counter any border disruption from the Britain’s departure from the European Union.
+The firm said last month that it would shut its British operations for six days in April to help it counter any border disruption from Britain’s departure from the EU.

 It has also said it was preparing to front-load some production at its plant to ship overseas or build up inventories.